cmkobel/cmkobel.github.io/_pages/about.md

 ## First-author publications

-These are my only first-authored papers.
+These are Carl's only first-authored papers.
 Thankfully they're open access.

   - Application note: (Manuscript in prep.)
   - Holo-omics review: (Manuscript in prep.)